 Cheng Shin Zan of Fatal Fury, he has no problems flipping about like any of the thinner fighters in the series.
 It's the most evident in the Real Bout series where one of his supers has him floating in the air like a blimp.

 E. Honda and Rufus (pictured above) in the Street Fighter series.
 Mostly Rufus though.
-While Honda is no slouch, capable of leaping very high in the air and launching himself at opponents like a missile, he's still got elements of Mighty Glacier.
+While Honda is no slouch, capable of leaping very high in the air (even doing somersaults in some versions) and launching himself at opponents like a missile, he's still got elements of Mighty Glacier.
 Oddly, the most recent games depict him with a sumo's build that seems to be completely made of muscle without any visible body fat.
 Conversely, look at the gelatinous, almost-spherical Rufus: He's not only strong, but among the most agile characters in the game.
 This combination makes many complain that he's broken (after all, the whole point of the Mighty Glacier is that he's powerful, but is slow, so as to give lighter and faster characters a chance).